Earning Money Legally: A Guide for 11-to-13-Year-Olds

 Planting bulbs in spring or autumn

 It’s great for kids who enjoy the outdoors and don’t mind getting a bit muddy.
-It's also good exercise, keeping the kids away from their tablets and those pesky YouTube channels!
+It also provides good exercise, keeping them away from tablets and YouTube!

 But Is It Legal?